nlsdev/frontend/readme.md

     .block__element {...}
     .block__element--modifier {...}

-The look of it might throw you off, but this convention helps solve the biggest problem we encounter with CSS, the lack of scope (everything is global).
+The look of it might throw you off, but this convention helps solve the biggest problem we encounter with CSS, the lack of namespaces/scope and that every rule applies globally.
 BEM helps us modularize our styles so that we can prevent naming conflicts and specificity wars.
 It also provides a good object oriented structure with a familiar terminology and is simple enough to not get in your way.
 Last but not least, it gives developers a good overview over what each class in the DOM is responsible for.
 Examples of how BEM is written and structured can be seen throughout this document.

 Namespaces